 Unfairly maligned as Blur’s third most interesting member, Alex James’ trademark bass has been (ahem) instrumental in the boys’ finest moments.
-Here are his career highlights to prove it.
+As he turns 49 (November 21), lets have a look back at his career highlights.

 10 Chinese Bombs